-Henderson, Nevada - Planeta.com
+Henderson, Nevada

-Henderson is located in the foothills south and adjacent to Las Vegas.
+Henderson is located in the foothills south of Las Vegas.
 Incorporated in 1953, Henderson is the second largest city in Nevada, known for its parks, biking and hiking trails and master-planned communities.
 Henderson is certified Playful City USA.

 Natural World